|

 arms.

-when he noticed the scars.
+That's when he noticed the scars.

-color drained from his face, a paleness forming in his forehead and quickly shooting down his neck.
+The color drained from his face, a paleness forming in his forehead and quickly shooting down his neck.
 She felt his hands tighten on her upper arms, his eyes never leaving the scars.
 She reached for the zipper at the back of her dress.
-The sound
+The

-of the metal slowly ripping apart was excruciating for him, she could tell.
+sound of the metal slowly ripping apart was excruciating for him, she could tell.
 She

 lowered the top of her dress, and he gasped.